SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 ### Error Handling

-If necessary, you can identify Errors from @sap/ams via instanceof, for example in the express error handler:
+If necessary, you can identify errors from @sap/ams via instanceof, for example, in the express error handler:

 ```js
 app.use((err, req, res, next) => {